mecid/mecid.github.io/_posts/2021-07-21-submitting-values-to-swiftui-view.md

 The *submitScope* view modifier allows you to avoid specific views from invoking a submission action.
 In our example, the phone text field will not initiate a submission while the provided condition is false.

 #### Conclusion
-This week, we learn about the new *onSubmit* view modifier that provides us with a generic way to handle the value submission for different views.
+This week, we learned about the new *onSubmit* view modifier that provides us with a generic way to handle the value submission for different views.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!